-- D. Employers shall encourage employees to frequently consume drinking water to ensure hydration. - E. Employers shall ensure that all employees have the opportunity to drink at least one quart of drinking water per hour. - F. Employees are responsible for monitoring their own personal risk factors for heat illness, including consumption of sufficient quantities of drinking water.
+D. Employers shall encourage employees to frequently consume drinking water to ensure hydration-preferably by reminding employees to drink a cup of water several times an hour.

+E. Employers shall ensure that all employees have the opportunity to drink at least one quart of drinking water per hour in smaller quantities throughout the hour.

+F. Employees are responsible for monitoring their own personal risk factors for heat illness, including consumption of sufficient quantities of drinking water, as well as other conditions that may increase risk.